Protest Songs @ 40: Prefab Sprout’s Best Album?

 Keyboard player Tony Hymas had one of the weirder music careers of the 1980s.

-He began the decade helping to make There And Back one of Jeff Beck’s best albums, then popped up in a supergroup called PHD with singer Jim Diamond and drummer Simon Phillips, getting a classic UK one-hit wonder ‘I Won’t Let You Down’ (#2 in 1982!), then played on/wrote arguably the best track from Beck’s pretty poor 1985 album Flash, and then…not a lot for a while.
+He began the decade helping to make There And Back one of Jeff Beck’s best albums, then popped up in a supergroup called PHD with singer Jim Diamond and drummer Simon Phillips, getting a classic UK one-hit wonder ‘I Won’t Let You Down’ (#2 in 1982!), then played on/wrote arguably the best track from Beck’s pretty poor 1985 album Flash, and then…not a lot for a while (read this excellent rare interview for more on Tony’s career).

-But he was absolutely vital in Beck’s career comeback courtesy of Guitar Shop, released in October 1989.
+But he was an absolutely vital part of Beck’s career comeback courtesy of Guitar Shop, released in October 1989.
 You might even call it Beck’s last great album, and arguably Bozzio’s too.

 They recorded at Jimmy Page’s residential Sol Studios in leafy Cookham, Surrey (Beck later reported: ‘When we finished the album, I left me bike in his shed, so he got a bicycle out of it too…’!).
 The album ended up taking eight months to write and record because Hymas brought a chess board with him.